SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion_Aggregator.md

 # Nevion Aggregator

-This connector will display the TSoIP SIPS and Buffer Summary rows from all Nevion NX4600 drivers in the DMS.
+This connector will display the TSoIP SIPS and Buffer Summary rows from all Nevion NX4600 connectors in the DMS.

 ## About